Robert Clive: Tanjore expedition

 The end of the war between France and Britain did not, however, end hostilities in India.
 Even before news of the peace arrived in India, the British had sent an expedition to Tanjore on behalf of a claimant to its throne.
 This expedition, on which Clive, now promoted to lieutenant, served as a volunteer, was a disastrous failure.
 Monsoons ravaged the land forces, and the local support claimed by their client was not in evidence.
-The ignominious retreat of the British force (which lost its baggage train to the pursuing Tanjorean army while crossing a swollen river) was a blow to the British reputation.
+The ignominious retreat of the British force (which lost its baggage train to the pursuing Tanjorean army while crossing a swollen river) was a blow to British reputation.
 Major Lawrence, seeking to recover British prestige, led the entire Madras garrison to Tanjore in response.
 At the fort of Devikottai on the Coleroon River the British force was confronted by the much larger Tanjorean army.
 Lawrence gave Clive command of 30 British soldiers and 700 sepoys, with orders to lead the assault on the fort.
-Clive led this force rapidly across the river and toward the fort, where the small British unit became separated from the sepoys and were enveloped by the Tanjorean cavalry.
+Clive led this force rapidly across the river and towards the fort, where the small British unit became separated from the sepoys and was enveloped by the Tanjorean cavalry.
 Clive was nearly cut down and the beachhead almost lost before reinforcements sent by Lawrence arrived to save the day.
 The daring move by Clive had an important consequence: the Tanjoreans abandoned the fort, which the British triumphantly occupied.
 The success prompted the Tanjorean rajah to open peace talks, which resulted in the British being awarded Devikottai and the costs of their expedition, and the British client was awarded a pension in exchange for renouncing his claim.
 Lawrence wrote of Clive's action that "he behaved in courage and in judgment much beyond what could be expected from his years."

 On the expedition's return the process of restoring Madras was completed.
 Company officials, concerned about the cost of the military, slashed its size, denying Clive a promotion to captain in the process.
-Lawrence procured for Clive a position as the commissary at Fort St. George, a potentially lucrative posting (its pay included commissions on all supply contracts).
+Lawrence procured for Clive a position as the commissary at Fort St. George, a potentially lucrative posting: its pay included commissions on all supply contracts.